 Change failure rate is one of the most interesting metrics you should use to evaluate your team’s quality and overall efficiency of your Engineering performance.

-There are four key Accelerate metrics that we will cover in detail:
+There are four key DORA metrics that we will cover in detail:

 In this article, we are focusing on Change failure rate.
 So keep on reading to know what Change failure rate is, how we measure it in Pulse, and how your team can start using it to achieve elite engineering performance.

 What is Change failure rate?

 In a nutshell, Change failure time measures the percentage of deployments causing a failure in production requiring remediation (e.g., hotfix, rollback, patch).

 “A key metric when making changes to systems is what percentage of changes to production (including, for example, software releases and infrastructure configuration changes) fail.
 In the context of Lean, this is the same as percent complete and accurate for the product delivery process, and is a key quality metric.”Accelerate: The science of lean software and DevOps: Building and scaling high performing technology organizations

 Change failure rate is a good indicator of the teams’ capabilities and overall development process efficiency.
 It is one of the most interesting quality metrics for an organization to work on to ensure their software’s stability and correct functioning.